airlabitu/door_sign/README.md

 Launch Processing

-Download the project from the AIR LAB GitHub
+Download the project from the AIR LAB GitHub : https://github.com/airlabitu/door_sign

 Save the two folders (door_sign) and (date_grabber) in the Processing home folder: /home/pi/sketchbook

+Create two empty folders callsed "this_week" and "next_week" under "/Home/pi/Documents"

 Setup the autostart of the "door_sign.pde" program by typing the following command in a Terminal window:
 - sudo nano /etc/xdg/lxsession/LXDE-pi/autostart